Icofunding/Legal/Legal Notice.md

 ## Privacy Policy of icofunding.com.

-For more information about our data protection and privacy policy see ourPrivacy policy
+For more information about our data protection and privacy policy see our Privacy policy

 ## Use of cookies